Admission Documentation Guidelines

 - Applicants must self-certify on the Columbia Southern University (CSU) application for admission successful high school completion or equivalent and provide the school’s name, city, state, and year of graduation.

-- First-time freshman must submit the official high school transcript (or equivalent) .
+- First-time freshman must submit the official high school transcript (or equivalent).
 In some cases, the admission decision may take into consideration high school GPA and other academic performance indicators to determine appropriate action that will lead to student success while enrolled in a CSU program.

-- Master's applicants must submit an official transcript issued by a post-secondary institution accredited by an accrediting agency recognized by the U.S. Department of Education indicating a conferred bachelor's degree.
+- Master’s applicants must submit an official transcript issued by a post-secondary institution accredited by an accrediting agency recognized by the U.S. Department of Education indicating a conferred bachelor’s degree.
+In some cases, undergraduate prerequisites may be required to ensure the success of the student and will be added to the degree plan.

-- DBA applicants must submit official transcripts issued by a post-secondary institution recognized by the U.S. Department of Education indicating a conferred bachelor's and master's degree, a professional resume, and a Statement of Purpose describing what steps the student will take to ensure successful completion in the doctoral program (minimum one paragraph).
+- DBA applicants must submit official transcripts issued by a post-secondary institution recognized by the U.S. Department of Education indicating a conferred bachelor’s and master’s degree, a professional resume, and a Statement of Purpose describing what steps the student will take to ensure successful completion in the doctoral program (minimum one paragraph).
+During the review of a student’s academic record, it may be determined that prerequisite graduate level business courses are necessary to ensure the success of the student.
+As a result, prerequisites may be added to the DBA degree plan.
+All prerequisite courses are to be completed prior to enrolling in any DBA courses.

 - International applicants must provide an appropriately authenticated official transcript issued by a governmental authority that attests to the successful completion of the requisite program for admission, equivalent to U.S. Department of Education.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English.
 A detailed guide for meeting the CSU admission proficiency requirements is available in the CSU International Admission Guidelines.